logicly-au/pmhc-mds-user-documentation/doc/index.rst

+.. _user-docs:

 PMHC-MDS User Documentation
 ===========================

 The PMHC MDS User Documentation site has been divided into the roles available on the MDS.
 There are step by step instructions and screenshots to assist users with performing a specific task.

 A Frequently Asked Questions guide is also available for each role.